ikasanEIP/ikasan/ikasaneip/developer/docs/StandaloneDeveloperGuide.md

     }
 }
 ```
-The above event provider will events until count exceeds 1 - so in this case just one event in total.
+The above MyMessageProvider will create events until count exceeds 1 - so in this case just one event in total.

-We also need to override the eventGenerating consumer in the same class.
-The sample below shows the full java class with the new Event Generator.
+We also need to override the EndpointEventProvider on the consumer in the same class.
+The sample below shows the full java class with the new EndpointEventProvider implementation and override on the consumer.
 ```java
 package com.ikasan.example;